w3c/wai-curricula/intro.md

 {% include excol.html type="middle" %}

 Introduce the scope of the W3C/WAI accessibility standards, which includes desktop and mobile websites and applications, authoring tools, web browsers, and some types of assistive tools.
 Highlight that there are several versions of each of the standards, trying to better respond to changes in technologies and components and also to changes in user needs and preferences.
 Refer to the uptake of W3C/WAI standards in different policies and standards.
+Explain that these W3C accessibility standards and guidelines are developed following an open consensus process, with involvement of representation of people with disabilities, industry, public bodies, research, and individual experts.
+W3C Working Groups publish working drafts periodically for comments from the public.
+Everyone is encouraged to comment, to help include many perspectives thus ensure broad consensus around these standards.

 ##### Learning outcomes